It’s the age of remote work, and more companies than ever go beyond their local market to find the right talent.

 The benefits of engaging independent contractors or supported employees across markets are numerous, but so are the challenges.
 Velocity Global can help.

-With expertise helping companies compliantly engage and manage talent across all 50 U.S. states and over 185 countries worldwide, Velocity Global is a global leader in distributed workforce solutions.
+With expertise helping companies compliantly engage and manage talent in over 185 countries worldwide, Velocity Global is a global leader in distributed workforce solutions.
 Reach out to our experts today to find out how our services can mitigate risk and streamline workforce management for your company.